445183/SeCreDiVer/README.md

 ## $\color{#FFD700}{\text{-> Problem Statement :}}$

-In our daily lives, we are constantly asked to "prove" who we are.
-Whether it's applying for a job, entering a building, or registering for a website, we face a broken "Privacy vs. Trust" paradox.
-To gain an institution's trust, we are currently forced to sacrifice our personal privacy.
+In our daily life, we often need to prove who we are — like for jobs, entering buildings, or creating accounts online.
+But the current system is not good.
+To prove something simple, we end up sharing too much personal information.
+This creates a problem between **privacy and trust**.

+---

-### **1. The "Aadhaar" Over-Disclosure (The Privacy Leak)**
+### **1. The Aadhaar problem Over-Disclosure **
-Think about the last time you used your Aadhaar card just to verify your age.
+Think about when you use your Aadhaar card just to show your age.

-* To show you are "Over 18," you end up handing over a document that contains your permanent home address, your father's name, and your unique biometric ID.
+* To prove you are "18+", you show your full details like address and other personal info.
-* This is a massive over-disclosure of your **PII (Personally Identifiable Information)**.
+* This is not needed for such a small task.
-* Once that data is out there, you lose control; it can be used to track you across government websites or shared with third parties without you ever knowing.
+* Once you share this data, you don’t know how it will be used later.

+---

-### **2. The "Photoshop" Fraud (The Trust Gap)**
+### **2. The "Photoshop" Fraud **
-Institutions are struggling with a lack of **Data Integrity**.
-* Today, anyone with basic photo-editing skills can "update" their cgpa or change a date on a PDF certificate.
-* Because standard digital documents have no built-in way to prove they haven't been changed since they were issued, tampering has become a major legal and security headache.
+There is also a problem with fake documents.

+* People can easily edit certificates using simple tools.
+* There is no easy way to check if a document is original or not.
+* Because of this, it is hard to trust digital files.

+---

-### **3. The "FAKE" Credential & The Waiting Game (Delay of Verific. & Revocation)**
+### **3. The "FAKE" Credential & The Waiting Game **
-Verifying or "taking back" a credential is currently a slow and a manual nightmare.
+Checking credentials is slow and difficult.

-* **The Phone Call Loop**: If an employer wants to be 100% sure a degree is real, they often have to manually contact the University (the Issuer) via email or phone, creating high-latency verification that wastes days of time.
+* **The Phone Call Loop**: Sometimes people have to call or email to verify a degree, which takes time.
-* **The Revocation Problem**: If a degree is rescinded or an ID card is reported stolen, it stays valid forever in the current system because there is no way to instantly tell every verifier that it has been cancelled.
+* **The Revocation Problem**: If a credential is canceled, there is no fast way to inform others.
-* Without a real-time **Revocation Registry**, these "FAKE Credentials" continue to be used for fraud.
+* So, fake or old credentials can still be used.

+---

-### **4. The Spam Call Reality (Data Correlation)**
+### **4. Data Correlation**
-We’ve all experienced it: you share your phone number for a simple "OTP verification," and two days later, you’re flooded with spam calls from companies you’ve never heard of.
-* Every time we share a centralized ID, we leave a digital footprint that companies use to track and profile us.
-* These data leaks and the constant "selling" of our contact info have turned a simple verification step into a lifelong privacy risk.
+We all have seen this — you give your number once, and then you get spam calls.

+* When we share our data, it can be stored and used later.
+* Companies may track or share this data.
+* A small step can create big privacy problems.

+---